Have you ever struggled to answer these questions: What makes me happy? How do I find my own happiness in life? What makes a happy life?

 Being in service of others is a wonderful way to figure out what makes you happy and one of the ways you can do it is by doing a random act of kindness.

 Random acts of kindness are acts you do for others or yourself without planning ahead.
-They don’t have to be grand gestures to make yourself or someone else happy.
+They don’t have to be grand gestures to make others or yourself happy.

-Simply saying hi to your neighbor or smiling at a stranger can be enough to make you and someone else happy.
-If you it regularly, you’ll discover how much happiness even a tiny act of kindness can bring.
+Simply saying hi to your neighbor or smiling at a stranger can be enough to make you and someone else happier.
+If you do it regularly, you’ll discover how much happiness even a tiny act of kindness can bring.

-Values are the things you cherish most in life and it’s important to know what they are because they can help you figure out what it is that makes you happy.
+Values are the things you cherish most in life and it’s important to know what they are because they can help you figure out the things that truly make you happy.

 People whose values align with their personality have better self-esteem and are happier than those who don’t know what their values are.